 - “Focus on the silver lining!”

-While you may use a phrase like this to make another person feel good, it can have the opposite effect.
-It can send the message that their hurt feelings are invalid and not worth discussing.
+While you may use a phrase like this to make another person feel good, it can also have the opposite effect.
+It can convey that their hurt feelings are invalid and not worth discussing.

 Sometimes accepting the situation and moving on isn’t what we need.
 Sometimes when life gives you lemons, making lemonade isn’t the answer.